How Do You Cite Videos In Apa

 Be Consistent

-Consistency is key to APA style.
-Ensure that your video citations follow the same format as your other citations and that your in-text citations match your reference list entries.
+Consistency is key to APA style. make sure your video citations follow the same format as your other citations and that your in-text citations match your reference list entries.

 Example: If you abbreviate journal titles in your reference list, do the same for video platforms (e.g., "YouT." instead of "YouTube").